-- Orals preparation and dissertation prospectus writing. - TA work each quarter.
-Finish remaining courses in field requirements. - History 298 (up to 12 credits/quarter) or History 291 (Independent Study) History 298 is organized as an independent study in which students read for orals and draft their dissertation prospectus.
-The seminar meets occasionally for workshops related to preparing for orals and - writing the prospectus and related grant proposals.
-(Students are required to be registered as full-time students during their third year even though most students are no longer taking formal seminars.
-History 298 allows the student to register for credit for the intensive reading and writing of the third year.) - Meet with faculty advisor and select orals committee members - · Meet regularly with advisor and committee members to prepare reading lists and study questions - Meet with advisor and select dissertation committee - Schedule orals exam and prospectus colloquia with committee members. - Submit Petition to Take the Ph.D.
+- Orals preparation and dissertation prospectus writing. - History 298 (up to 12 credits/quarter) or History 291 (Independent Study) - Meet with faculty advisor and select orals committee members - Meet regularly with advisor and committee members to prepare reading lists and study questions - Meet with advisor and select dissertation committee - Schedule orals exam and prospectus colloquia with committee members. - Submit Petition to Take the Ph.D.
 Qualifying Exam to Graduate Administrator (two weeks prior) Write Dissertation Prospectus - Oral Exam & Prospectus Colloquium (usually taken at the end of winter quarter or beginning of spring quarter) - Submit Ph.D.
 Form I-Advancement to Candidacy Ph.D.
-Degree to the Graduate Director.
+Degree to the Graduate Director. - TA or GSR work (For unit credit: TAs enroll in 4 units of HIST 399, GSRs enroll in 4 units of HIST 297)